12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 Faust implies that at-fault divorce protects innocent spouses.
 But the old at-fault system often did the opposite: it trapped innocent spouses—especially the poor, women, and abuse victims—because the legal burden was so high.
 Before the reforms beginning in 1969, divorce was often slow, humiliating, expensive, and filled with obstacles.
 It functioned like a criminal trial: victims had to prove “fault,” often with witnesses, documentation, and courtroom interrogation.
 Their own testimony didn’t count; neither did a private confession from the spouse.
 Wealthy people could afford it; many others could not.
 And in some states, certain kinds of abuse weren’t even considered legitimate grounds for divorce.

-That reality matters, because at-fault systems advantage abusers and cheaters.
+That reality matters, because at-fault systems give the advantage to abusers and cheaters.
 They raise the cost and burden of proof so high that the innocent spouse may be forced to stay, or to settle, or to delay leaving for years.
 Meanwhile, the children remain stuck inside the chaos—absorbing trauma through direct abuse or by witnessing the abuse of a parent.

 When no-fault laws were adopted state-by-state (starting with California in 1969), Harvard researchers examined what changed.
 The evidence is sobering and life-saving.
 In states that passed unilateral no-fault divorce, economists found: